 § 18980.11.
-Requirements for Local Jurisdictions and Recycling Service
+Requirements for Local Jurisdictions and Recycling Service material.

-Paragraph (b) includes new language stating that "the absence of responsible end markets shall be deemed a local condition, circumstance, or challenge rendering inclusion of the covered material in the program impracticable," thereby allowing a local jurisdiction to seek an exemption from collection of that covered material.
 While that may be a reasonable outcome in some cases, AMERIPEN cautions that the mandatory nature of this sentence removes flexibility for implementing the program and could jeopardize collaborative efforts to ensure collection of covered materials.
-Therefore, the "shall" should be replaced with "may" to maintain full discretion for CalRecycle when considering collection exemptions.
+Therefore, AMERIPEN argues the "shall" should be replaced with "may" to maintain full discretion for CalRecycle when considering collection exemptions.